-- 1) The family takes a tour of the program with the Director of BioKids. - 2) A Waiting List Form is submitted and the family joins the Waiting List. - 3) A space is offered in the program and the terms are accepted, including: the start date, classroom enrollment, current tuition and fees, and policies and procedures for the program (found in the Parents Handbook). - 4) The first month's tuition and the registration fee are due with the Program Application and by the date given by the Director.
-Until this step is completed, a space will not be reserved for your child and there is no commitment by us to provide enrollment. - 5) Paperwork must be 100% complete and turned into the Director one week before a child begins the program.
+- 1) A Waiting List Form is submitted and the family joins the Waiting List.
+We offer tours once families are within 12 months of anticipated enrollment or they are an employee of School of Biological Sciences or College of Science.
+A second and more in depth tour is offered to all families once an offer of enrollment is made. - 3) A space is offered in the program and the terms are accepted, including: the start date, classroom enrollment, current tuition and fees, and policies and procedures for the program (found in the Parents Handbook).
+A program application and signature is required with an understanding and acceptance of these terms. - 4) The first month's tuition and the registration fee are due with the Program Application and by the date given by the Director.
+Until this step is completed, a space will not be reserved for your child and there is no commitment by us to provide enrollment. - 5) Paperwork must be 100% complete and turned into the Director by the date given.
 Delays in paperwork will not delay your financial obligation or arrangement with the program.

-Withdrawal

-BioKids requires a 30-day written notice for any child's withdrawal from the program.
+Withdrawal: BioKids requires a 30-day written notice for any child's withdrawal from the program.
 We are a campus recharge center and maintaining financial solvency is critical to our continued operations and future service.
 Any remaining balance and withdrawal period will be billed and payment will be required.